.Guys, it’s okay to talk.

 We crafted four hard hitting scripts revealing the inner thoughts of boys in a way that would play with the viewer assumptions… by having them believe they were listening to women.
 Only at the end would we reveal it was a boy, at the exact moment the young man stops himself from voicing his emotions out loud and reiterating that he needs to toughen up.

+This project is incredible personal, and important to me.
 Many who worked on this project have personal connections to its message.
 Our Director, the incredibly talented Harry Hitchens has spoken openly about his struggles with mental health.
 And Influencers Josiah Hyacinth and Spencer Elmer have both been very open about the effects of mental health in their lives.